Thermalization in asymmetric harmonic chains: Introduction

-Among many studies on the subject, there are two lines of research that are very interesting and particularly enlightening.
-One is that a general monatomic nonlinear chain should be regarded as the perturbation of the Toda chain rather than that of the harmonic one \cite{ferguson1982nonlinear,casetti1997fermi, Ponno2011Chaos,Benettin2013JSP, benettin2018fermi, goldfriend2019equilibration,grava2020adiabatic, benettin2020understanding}, the other is that the relationship between the thermalization time $T_{\rm eq}$ and the strength of nonlinearity follows a power-law that is predicted by the wave turbulence theory \cite{Onorato2015PNAS,PhysRevLett.120.144301,Pistone2018EPL}.
-Inspired by these studies, it is found, via extensive numerical simulations of various models, that there exists a universal scaling law for the thermalization behavior of near-integrable systems, i.e., $T_{\rm eq}$ is inversely proportional to the square of perturbation strength \cite{Fu_2019njp,Fu_2019PRER, Pistone2019ME,Fu2019diatomic,wang2020wave,wang2020universal,fu2021effect}.
-The key to observing this universal scaling law is to select a suitable reference integrable system to define the perturbation strength, which guarantees that the ability of the system to be thermalized is accurately described.
-For example, the general nonlinear monatomic chain can be regarded as the perturbation of the Toda model, and the perturbation strength is defined as the distance between the perturbed system and the Toda one \cite{Fu_2019njp}.
-Whereas, when the integrability of the Toda is broken, such as the diatomic chain \cite{Fu2019diatomic}, the mass-disordered chain \cite{wang2020wave,wang2020universal,fu2021effect}, and the chain with on-site potential \cite{Pistone2018EPL}, the system should be regarded as the perturbation of the harmonic chain, and the perturbation strength is defined as the distance relative to the harmonic reference point.
+In recent years, the application of wave turbulence theory has significantly advanced understanding of this problem \citep{Onorato2015PNAS, PhysRevLett.120.144301, Pistone2018EPL, PhysRevLett.129.063901, ONORATO20231, ferraro2025}.
+Extensive numerical simulations of various models have revealed that, in the thermodynamic limit, there exists a universal scaling law for the thermalization behavior of near-integrable systems: thermalization time ($T_{\rm eq}$) is inversely proportional to the square of perturbation strength \citep{Fu_2019njp, Fu_2019PRER, Pistone2019ME, Fu2019diatomic,Feng_2022, wang2020wave, fu2021effect,Wang_2024}.
+Recent studies indicate that this inverse-square law holds true even in high-dimensional lattice systems, unaffected by lattice structures, interaction potentials, or whether the lattice being ordered or not \citep{PhysRevLett.132.217102}.
+To observe this universal law, a suitable reference integrable system must be chosen to define the perturbation strength, ensuring an accurate description of the system's ability to thermalize.
+For example, a general nonlinear monatomic chain can be considered as a perturbation of the Toda model, with the perturbation strength defined as the distance from the Toda system \citep{Fu_2019njp}.
+When the Toda integrability is broken, such as in diatomic chains \citep{Fu2019diatomic,Feng_2022}, mass-disordered chains \citep{wang2020wave, fu2021effect}, chains with on-site potentials \citep{Pistone2018EPL}, or high-dimensional systems \citep{PhysRevLett.132.217102}, the system is considered a perturbation of the harmonic one, with perturbation strength defined relative to the harmonic reference point.